Adelaide-Institute-for-Sleep-Health/K-complex_algorithm/README.md

 Pytorch and Gpytorch needs to be installed with the mentionned version (newer version will not work).

 ### First steps
+After installing the dependencies, download the code and unzip it.
+The two examples on how to run the algorithm are named Tutorial1.py and Tutorial2.py.
+Before running the second tutorial, please download the 1st subject from the ["Learn" datasets](https://sleepdata.org/datasets/learn/files/polysomnography) from the National Sleep Research Ressources.

 ### Citation